Ehsanollah Khan Dustdar: Arrest, death and rehabilitation

 Ehsanullah Khan wrote a letter from the detention center to Anastas Mikoyan, who was an influential figure in the Soviet system and was familiar with him from Iran, as well as letters addressed to Nikolai Yezhov, the head of the NKVD, and also Stalin.
 In these letters, he mentioned his background as a loyal and committed revolutionary and that he was nicknamed "Red Comrade".
 He appealed to these leaders to intervene on his behalf and allow him to be tried in a "fair and public court".
 All those letters remained unanswered.

 Finally, on March 19, 1939, his trial began in Moscow.
 At that time he was seriously ill.
 In the Moscow court, he once again denied all the charges and denied any connection with the German and British intelligence services.
 His trial lasted only 20 minutes.
 The judge sentenced him to death.
 On the morning of the 19th, he was handed over to the death squad in Moscow.

 According to his youngest son Kaveh, Ehsanullah Khan's son Bahman was also arrested in 1937.
 The exact date of his death was not made public.
 His wife and two sons survived.
 Born in Baku, Kaveh became a Soviet citizen, lost his sight in World War II, and then studied and composed music.
 Another son, Faramarz, and his mother returned to Iran after Reza Shah was deposed in 1941.

+Also, Ehsanullah Khan had another son from his first marriage before leaving Iran, whom he never got to see.

-After Stalin's death in 1953, Ehsanullah Khan was rehabilitated.
+After Stalin's death in 1953, Ehsanullah Khan was exonerated.